More rain, more bodies in flooded Kentucky mountain towns

 Chris Campbell, president of Letcher Funeral Home in Whitesburg, said he’s begun handling burial arrangements for people who died.

 “These people, we know most of them.
-We’re a small community,” he said of the town about 110 miles southeast of Lexington.
+We’re a small community,” he said of the town about 110 miles (177 kilometers) southeast of Lexington.
 “It affects everybody.”

 His funeral home recently buried a 67-year-old woman who had a heart attack while trying to escape her home as the water rose.
 Campbell knew her boyfriend well, he said.

-On Monday, he was meeting with the family of a husband and wife in their 70s, people he also knew personally.
+On Monday, he met with the family of a husband and wife in their 70s, people he also knew personally.
 He said it’s hard to explain the magnitude of the loss.

-Campbell said his 90-year-old grandmother lost her entire home.
-She managed to escape to a neighbor’s house with some photos.
-Everything else in the home where she’s lived since 1958 is gone, he said.
+Campbell said his 90-year-old grandmother lost the entire home where she’s lived since 1958.
+She managed to escape to a neighbor’s house with only some photos.
+Everything else is gone, he said.

 More than 12,000 utility customers remained without power.
 At least 300 people were staying in shelters.